amplience/dc-sample-blog-nextjs/README.md

 ## How to Configure Visualizations

-[Visualisations](https://docs.amplience.net/production/visualizations.html) provide an effective way of previewing your content before you publish it.
+[Visualisations](https://docs.amplience.net/production/visualizations.html) provide an effective way of previewing your content, while you edit, and before you publish it.

 For each of the Content Type Schemas that support visualization (see table in [Content Type Schemas](#Content-Type-Schemas)) update each registered content type to include a visualization.
 The Visualization URI should be the domain with the path of `/visualization.html?vse={{vse.domain}}&content={{content.sys.id}}`, e.g. `http://my-blog.example.com/visualization.html?vse={{vse.domain}}&content={{content.sys.id}}`